cantino/confabulator/README.markdown

 # Confabulator

-A recursive Ruby tempting language for the procedural generation of random sentences.
+A recursive Ruby templating language for the procedural generation of random sentences.

+## Why do I care?

+Perhaps you want to generate emails, text messages, or webpages that are all readable, but have different wording.
+Perhaps you're writing a game and want to vary character dialog.
+Perhaps you don't need a reason.

 ## Install